 Nobody teaches us how to see if our natural hair is damaged.
 Our parents just tell us that after so long we must go get it relaxed, washed, or treated.
 That’s why we stick to those schedules until we have a general idea as to what healthy hair should look like.
 Which is: thick, bouncy, blows in the wind, and has a healthy sheen.

 But what does damaged hair really look like?
 Your hair is damaged if it has a rough texture when you run your fingers through it.
 If it is overly spongy it also means it is rigid and dry.
 Brittle hair that breaks easily, hair that has no elasticity, or hair that becomes spongy and matted when wet.
 Also, hair that fades or absorbs too rapidly when being coloured or has colour.

 We often hear our fellow friends or colleagues in supermarkets speaking about their hair care.
 Of how much trouble they go through to get it into a certain shape or style.
-In fact most middle aged woman have something that maybe was once a dry perm.
-Only now it’s some ashy looking hair style and of course they are unaware that their hair is damaged.
+In fact, most middle aged women have something that maybe was once a dry perm.
+Only now it’s some ashy looking hairstyle and of course, they are unaware that their hair is damaged.

-But all in all ladies let us take good care of our hair.
-You can do so in researching methods to treat it that work for you and use products that you can afford monthly.
+But all in all, ladies let us take good care of our hair.
+You can do so by researching methods to treat it that work for you and use products that you can afford monthly.
 With that being said ladies go out there and rock your hair!
 Remember “Your natural hair is not a trend.
 It’s simply YOU”!

 Written by: Coco Msomi